laravel/docs/installation.md

 All of the configuration files for the Laravel framework are stored in the `config` directory.
 Each option is documented, so feel free to look through the files and get familiar with the options available to you.

-However, Laravel needs almost no additional configuration out of the box.
+Laravel needs almost no additional configuration out of the box.
 You are free to get started developing!
 However, you may wish to review the `config/app.php` file and its documentation.
 It contains several options such as `timezone` and `locale` that you may wish to change according to your application.

+In addition, since many of Laravel's configuration option values may vary depending on whether your application is running on your local computer or on a production web server, many important configuration values are defined using the `.env` file that exists at the root of your application.

+Your `.env` file should not be committed to your application's source control, since each developer / server using your application could require a different environment configuration.
+Furthermore, this would be a security risk in the event an intruder gains access to your source control repository, since any sensitive credentials would get exposed.

-You may also want to configure a few additional components of Laravel, such as:
+After examining Laravel's basic configuration options, you may wish to configure a few additional components of Laravel, such as:

 <div class="content-list" markdown="1">
 - [Cache](/docs/{{version}}/cache#configuration)